A deeper dive into alternative protein investments in 2022: The case for optimism

 Maille O’Donnell works to embolden public support for alternative protein commercialization and ensure that agency funders and industry stakeholders have access to accurate information about the alternative protein industry and public resource landscape.
 Areas of expertise: Alternative protein commercial landscape, environmental science and policy, project management

-Sharyn Murray crafts and executes strategies to support investors’ exploration of and investment in the alternative protein industry.
-Areas of expertise: relationship development, public speaking, project management, investment research.
+Sharyn Murray leads GFI’s initiatives to bolster private-sector financing of the alternative proteins industry.
+Areas of expertise: strategic planning, public speaking, relationship development, investment research.